Finite size effects in the thermodynamics of a free neutral scalar field: Analysis and Results

 Figure~\ref{fig7} represents the behavior of the physical energy density (\ref{60}), the physical pressure (\ref{64}), the density of the physical thermodynamic potential (\ref{67}), the trace anomaly (\ref{tt1}), the potential inhomogeneity (\ref{pp1}) and the mean number of particles $\langle N\rangle^{c}=\sum_{\vec{p}} 1/(e^{\beta \omega}-1)$ as functions of volume $V$ and temperature $T$ for the free neutral scalar field in the continuum limit with the mass of $\pi^{0}$ pion.
 For $V=3^{3}$ fm$^{3}$, the function $\varepsilon^{c}(T)/T^{4}$ has a maximum at $T\sim 30-40$ MeV.
-With growing the temperature $T$ this function decreases and attains a constant value as $T\to\infty$.
-For $V=6^{3}$ fm$^{3}$, the function $\varepsilon^{c}(T)/T^{4}$ is a monotonically increasing function with $T$ and tends to the same constant value as $T\to\infty$.
+With the growth of the temperature $T$ this function decreases and attains a constant value as $T\to\infty$.
+For $V=6^{3}$ fm$^{3}$ and in the thermodynamic limit, the function $\varepsilon^{c}(T)/T^{4}$ is a monotonically increasing function with $T$ and tends to the same constant value as $T\to\infty$.
 The same behavior is seen for the physical thermodynamic potential $-\omega_{ph}^{c}(T)/T^{4}$; however, the maximum of this function is located at $T\sim 50$ MeV.
-For both $V=3^{3}$ fm$^{3}$ and $V=6^{3}$ fm$^{3}$, the physical pressure $p^{c}(T)/T^{4}$ increases monotonically with $T$ and tends to a constant value as $T\to\infty$.
-The physical energy density $\varepsilon^{c}$, the physical thermodynamic potential $\omega_{ph}^{c}$ and the physical pressure $p^{c}$ in the continuum limit tend to the Stefan-Boltzmann energy density $\varepsilon_{SB}$, the Stefan-Boltzmann density of the thermodynamic potential $\omega_{SB}$ and the Stefan-Boltzmann pressure $p_{SB}$, respectively, as $T\to\infty$.
-For both values of $V$, the trace anomaly $\Delta_{2}^{c}(T)$ in the continuum limit has a maximum at $T\sim 30-40$ MeV.
-With growing the temperature $T$ this function decreases and tends to zero as $T\to\infty$.
+For $V=3^{3}$ fm$^{3}$, $V=6^{3}$ fm$^{3}$ and in the thermodynamic limit, the physical pressure $p^{c}(T)/T^{4}$ increases monotonically with $T$ and tends to a constant value as $T\to\infty$.
+The continuum physical energy density $\varepsilon^{c}$, the continuum physical thermodynamic potential $\omega_{ph}^{c}$ and the continuum physical pressure $p^{c}$ tend to their thermodynamic limit values with $T$ and resemble the Stefan-Boltzmann limit as $T\to\infty$.
+For all values of $V$, the continuum trace anomaly $\Delta_{2}^{c}(T)$ has a maximum.
+With the growth of the temperature $T$ this function decreases and tends to zero as $T\to\infty$.
 The appearance of the maximum in the trace anomaly in the continuum limit at low temperatures $T$ is independent of the presence of the maximum in the energy density.
 For both $V=3^{3}$ fm$^{3}$ and $V=6^{3}$ fm$^{3}$, the potential inhomogeneity $-\Delta_{1}^{c}(T)$ in the continuum limit has a maximum.
+However $\Delta_{1}^{c}$ is equivalent to zero for $V\to\infty$.
 The potential inhomogeneity $-\Delta_{1}^{c}(T)$ for the free massive neutral scalar field in the continuum limit decreases with $T$ and tends to zero as $T\to\infty$.
-The nonzero values of the potential inhomogeneity $\Delta_{1}^{c}$ at finite values of $T$ indicate that for fixed values of $V$ the statistical formalism in the continuum limit is thermodynamically self-consistent only in the limit $T\to\infty$.
+The nonzero values of the potential inhomogeneity $\Delta_{1}^{c}$ at finite values of $T$ indicate that for fixed values of $V$ the continuum physical thermodynamic potential $(\Omega_{ph}^{c}=V\omega_{ph}^{c})$ is not a homogeneous function of the first order with respect to the extensive variable of state $V$.
+The function $\omega_{ph}^{c}$ depends on $V$.